shaunxcode/chet/README.markdown

 Models:
 The chet ORM provides a nice wrapper around the basic PDO crud but also yields an expressive and minimal approach to defining relationships.
-By registering a model once you ahve defined the class you are in fact creating a valid "type" which can be used in future model definitions in both a singular and plural manner (by prefixing it w/ Many).
-All of the properties of the model are also defined as constants making definition of objects similar to the CSS magic. e.g:
+By registering a model once you have defined the class you are in fact creating a valid "type" which can be used in future model definitions in both a singular and plural manner (by prefixing it w/ Many).
+All of the properties of the model are also defined as constants making definition of objects similar to the CSS magic.
+There are a number of "primitive models" (Int, String, Hex, Date, Time, DateTime) These are the "atoms" of which your models should be composed of. e.g:

 	namespace Model;